MaynardMiner/SWARM/logs/README.md

 some miners will start the log fresh, while other miners will continue to append the selected log.
 This is done so that miner log files do not get too large of a size, but you will still be able to review the most recent running data (at least the last 5000 lines of the miner).

-This data can be pulled remotely with the command ``get screen [TYPE]``, which will show you as much of the log it can print out and send remotely.